 Supporting Someone with OCD

 What might you feel at that moment?
-You can’t see the tiger, but WHAT IF it’s just around the corner?
-It would be easy to understand why a person caught in this scenario would only be focused on getting to safety.
-This scenario simulates what a person with OCD psychologically experiences.
+You can’t see the tiger, but WHAT IF the tiger is just around the corner?
+It would be easy to understand why a person caught in this scenario would panic and focus on getting to safety.
+This scenario provides an idea of how a person with OCD may feel.
+Fearful obsessive thoughts create anxiety and can lead to panic.
+The individual with OCD engages in a compulsive behavior, in order to eradicate the obsessive thought.
+Initially, compulsive behaviors tend to give relief from the obsessive thought.
+With time, however, the compulsion loses effectiveness and has to be done repetitively until it too becomes an obsession.

 OCD is not only difficult for the person with it, but also for the family.
 It is important for family members to educate themselves regarding this disorder.
 As family members begin to gain a better understanding of OCD, they become equipped with tools to support the recovery process.